 What Is An Open Bite?

-When the malocclusion is caused by a skeletal problem, such as a jawbone that doesn't fit together quite right, orthognathic surgery might be needed.
-During the surgery, an oral and maxillofacial surgeon will remove a portion of the upper jaw and will realign the jaw bones, so that the teeth better align.
+If you've finished growing or your malocclusion is caused by a skeletal problem, like a jawbone that doesn't fit together quite right, corrective jaw surgery (orthognathic surgery) might be needed.
+During the surgery, a surgeon will remove a portion of the upper jaw and will realign the jawbones so that your teeth better align.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.